operator-framework/enhancements/enhancements/olm-deletes-operands.md

 - Cleanup includes removal of CRs of the operator owned API types
 - Cleanup of CRs is not enabled by default
-- A user can opt-in to the clean up behavior before operator uninstall time
+- A cluster-admin can opt-in to the clean up behavior before operator uninstall time

 ## Non-Goals